-We critically evaluate cultured meat's ability to solve issues with food security in this review study.
-We examine the implications of producing meat from culture for the world's food systems, sustainability, and related possibilities and problems.
+We critically evaluate cultured meat's ability to solve issues with food security in this review.
+We examine the implications of producing cultured meat for the world's food systems, sustainability, and related possibilities and problems.
 The means of an extensive assessment of the literature.

-2. The World's Food Systems and Sustainability
+The World's Food Systems and Sustainability